What to wear in the heat: Outfit ideas for the hottest time of the year

 1. Dresses to wear in the heat

-A great dress is always a go-to when thinking of what to wear in the heat.
+The best dresses are a smart go-to when thinking of what to wear in the heat.
 With a rapid rise in trapeze and A-line fits, a striking dress will make you look effortlessly put together, even when all you want to do is climb into your fridge.

-As with every item in this piece, you'll want to look for cotton, linen or other natural fabrics (but not silk) to keep you breezy as temperatures soar.
+As with every item in this piece, you'll want to look for natural fabrics, such as the best linen dresses, or cotton iterations (but not silk) to keep you breezy as temperatures soar.
 While black dresses might be your preference, in hot weather you're better off in lighter and brighter hues, as these absorb the sun less than black.

-Relaxed fits will allow for air flow and stop you feeling trapped and clammy, with sleeves offering upper arm coverage.
-For the most stylish dresses to hide a tummy, look for designs that flare out over your lower torso - not only will they be most comfortable in the heat but they'll also flatter all body types.
+Relaxed fits will allow for air flow and stop you feeling trapped and clammy, with sleeves offering upper arm coverage and added sun protection.
+Look for designs that flare out over your lower torso - not only will they be most comfortable in the heat but they're also universally flattering.

 If you're worried about thigh-rub as temperatures go up, we really do understand, but a dress will still be one of the coolest options.
 Try a pair of the best anti-chafing shorts (in a breathable fabric) under your dress to help protect your thighs without compromising on the rest of your outfit.